 Michael Donner is a psychoanalyst and clinical and forensic psychologist in Oakland, California.
-He is the President of the San Francisco Center for Psychoanalysis where he was until recently Faculty Co-Chair and a member of the Ethics and Impairment Committee.
+He is the Immediate PAST-President of the San Francisco Center for Psychoanalysis and a past-Chair of the faculty a member of the Ethics and Impairment Committee.
 He is the moderator of the SFCP East Bay Clinical Forum.

 He teaches, publishes and consults on Legal and ethical issues for Mental Health Professionals and on matters relating to Child Custody Evaluations to Family Law Professionals.
 He has served as a court appointed SPECIAL MASTER, Chemical Dependency Evaluator, a Child Custody Evaluator , and as an Expert Witness for matters before the California Board of Behavioral Sciences and Board of Psychology.

 He has been on the faculty at the Wright Institute in Berkeley, the Access Institute in San Francisco, CSPP Alliant International University, and St. Mary's College in Moraga Ca.